Booking Deposits / Payments / Cancellations etc

 March / April (Autumn)

 Settled weather patterns - Exciting visual dry-fly fishing with trout attracted to the splash of a landing cicada sometimes travelling between 4-5 metres across a pool to consume the insect.
 Fish can be in spectacular condition due to all the terrestrial sourced dietary proteins they have consumed.
 Day length is still good but starts getting shorter later in March.
 Many waters will be at low levels, making fish easier to locate.
-The end of the main season is also a good time to try a large lure on selective trout, as the large browns start to get territorial as they begin to think about spawning.
-Large mayfly hatches also often occur on the rivers as winter approaches.
-This is also a good time to target pre-spawning browns in good condition around lake margins.
+The end of the main season is also a good time to try a large lure on selective trout, as the large browns start to become territorial as they begin to think about spawning.
+Larger mayfly hatches can at times also occur on the rivers as winter approaches.
+This is also a good time to target pre-spawning browns in good condition around lake margins, as they usually darken up and ehxibit often beautiful skin markings prior to spawning.

 May to September (Mainly Winter) - The “off season”

-This can be a “magic” time of year with an often fine, sunny, clear day occurring after a cold frosty start.
-Parts of both East and West Coast rivers are still open with many maiden fish still continuing to feed in the lower and middle reaches of rivers.
+This can be a “magic” time of year to be on the water with an often fine, sunny, clear day occurring after a cold frosty start.
+Parts of both East and West Coast rivers are still open with some maiden fish still continuing to feed in the lower and middle reaches of rivers.
 Trout can still be found cruising lake margins, and can be stalked from shore or boats using nymphs and lures.
 Some Canterbury lakes have a winter season from early June to the end of August, and some West Coast lakes are open all year round.
 Browns will generally spawn first with Rainbows following later.
+This is generally a more challenging time of the year to consistently find good fishing, however at times things can fire and an exciting day on the water can be achieved.

 Sustainable Fishing Practices